IT3038C/IT3038C.github.io/docs/week-2.md

 ### Other Commands

-Here are some other commands we’ll be using in our first script Date lets you manipulate date data
+Here are some other commands we'll be using in our first script Date lets you manipulate date data

 ```bash